Skip to main content

 The more images we pass during the training phase, the better the model tends to be.
 After the training, the model configuration is exported and can be loaded into other devices (such as mobile phones).
 Training the model typically requires quite massive storage systems and compute resources, running millions and billions of training images.
 Remember, we’re just using one one parameter here, actual neural networks have tens of thousands to hundreds of thousands, and sometimes even millions of them.

-Beyond Simple Patterns: Scaling Up
+Beyond Simple Patterns: Scaling up

 Now that was cool.
 Tap yourself on your shoulder, you’ve built your first neural network.
 Celebrate it.
 Put Artificial Intelligence as a skill to LinkedIn 🤣